 (This post is inspired by reading the final chapter of Terry Eagleton’s “Culture and the Death of God.”
-Read all the book club entries)
+Read all the book club entries for this book)

 So here’s the thing about cults:

 Every time one’s in the news or does something big – no matter where in the world – everybody in the media rushes to assure themselves that only losers belong to this organization: it’s for sexless poor people who just can’t hack it in modernity.

 And every time – from Aum Shinrikyo in Japan to ISIS in the Middle East – they’re wrong.
 Every time we’re stunned to learn that many of the cultists/fundamentalists/terrorists were actually economically successful.
 That they had relationships, and families, and ties to the community.

 Our delusion that successful IT managers or people with friends wouldn’t join a cult or strap on a suicide vest is the conjoined twin of a larger cultural delusion: that modernity offers everything we need to live satisfying lives.